 A wide variety of materials is used for handles.
 The most common are metal, wood, horn and synthetic.

 The wooden handles can be made of all kind of wood types such as pine, sycamore, ash, beech and olive wood.
 Sometimes you can even find more exotic wood types like the bog oak.
 This wood is taken from tree trunks that have lain embedded in bogs and can be millennia old.
 African Blackwood handles are highly water resistant by nature.
-The Thuja wood handle surface is sealed in a special process and therefore thoroughly water resistant.
+The Thuja wood handle surface is sealed in a unique process and therefore thoroughly water resistant.
 The briar burl also used frequently for pipe manufacturing, which is distinguished by its beautiful reddish-brown color and a vivid grain.

 Handles made from synthetic materials are highly durable, but not always possess a compelling haptic experience.

 The best brushes are those that are handcrafted, as they tend to keep their bristles, and thus last longer than machine-made ones.
-My favorite manufacturers of shaving brushes are Edwin Jagger, Omega and Mühle.
+My favorite manufacturers of shaving brushes are Edwin Jagger, Omega, and Mühle.

 Edwin Jagger is an English Company established 1988 in the Sheffield region, famous for its traditional crafts and legendary metal.
 The art of processing metals and materials to an excellent level can be seen in particular throughout the Edwin Jagger brush collection.
 For nearly 20 years, the brand has been pursuing a policy of meeting the highest quality standards and to produce outstanding badger hair brushes in all different grade qualities.